 We’ve all made mistakes, done things we’ve regretted, sent in job applications we didn’t proofread.
-I’m not here to judge.
-I want you to get that job!

 But here’s the cold, hard truth: The content in your cover letter, resume, and online profiles make your first impression.
 A relatively minor mistake could knock you out of the running.